conscious-incompetence/conscious-incompetence.github.io/_drafts/logic.md

 Logic is not one single thing; there are many different systems of logic with different applications.
-These systems fall into different categories such as:

-- __Propositional logics__
-- __Predicate logics__
-- __Modal logics__
-- _et cetera_<br/><br/>

-Examples of predicate logics include classical _first-order logic_, _second-order logic_, _many-sorted logic_, and _infinitary
-logic_.
-Examples of modal logics include _temporal logic_, _alethic
+These systems fall into different categories such as __propositional logics__, __predicate logics__, __modal logics__, etc. Examples of predicate logics include _first-order logic_, _higher-order logic_, _many-sorted logic_, and _infinitary logic_.
+Examples of modal logics include _temporal logic_
-logic_, _deontic logic_, and _doxastic logic_.
-There are many other
-logical systems that have been developed.
-For all logical systems there are three desirable properties (though not all logical systems will have all three):
+(logics of time), _alethic logic_ (logics of possibility and necessity), _deontic logic_ (logics of obligation and permission), and _doxastic logic_ (logics of belief).
+There are many other logical systems that have been developed.
+For all logical systems there are three desirable properties, though not all logical systems will have all three:

 - __Consistency__

-  The system cannot be used to prove things that contradict each other, i.e., a consistent system cannot be used to prove that A is true _and_ that A is not true, for any A.
+  The system cannot be used to prove things that contradict each other, i.e., a consistent system cannot be used to prove for any proposition A that A is true _and_ that A is not true.

 - __Soundness__

-  If the system can be used to prove something, then that thing is true.
+  If the system can be used to prove a proposition A, then A is true.
 In other words, only true things can be proven.

 - __Completeness__

-  If something is true, then the system can be used to prove it.
-In other words, all true things can be proven.<br/><br/>
+  If proposition A is true, then the system can be used to prove A. In other words, all true things can be proven.<br/><br/>

-Consistency and soundness are generally taken as required in order to have a sensible logical system; when a system cannot have all three it is usually completeness that is dropped.
+Consistency and soundness are generally taken as required in order to have a sensible logical system; when a system cannot have all three it is completeness that is dropped.

 ## Logical Interpretations
 ___